SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 ------

 An :newTerm:`array` stores multiple values of the same type in an ordered list.
-Swift's arrays are :newTerm:`mutable`, which means that they can be changed (or :newTerm:`mutated`) after they are created.
-This means that you can add new things to the list, and remove existing things from the list, at any point after it is first created.
+The same value is allowed to appear in an array multiple times at different positions.

 Swift's arrays are specific about the kinds of values they can store.
-This is different from Objective-C's ``NSArray`` and ``NSMutableArray`` classes.
+This is different from Objective-C's ``NSArray`` and ``NSMutableArray`` classes, which can store any kind of object, and do not make any guarantees about the nature of the objects they return.
 In Swift, you explictly declare the type of values that you want a particular array to store.
 If you create an array of ``Int`` values, for example, then you can't insert anything other than ``Int`` values into that array.
 This means that Swift arrays are type-safe, and are always clear about what they may contain.

-Swift's array type is written as “``Array<SomeType>``”, where ``SomeType`` is the kind of thing that the array will be allowed to store.
+Swift's array type is written as ``Array<SomeType>``, where ``SomeType`` is the kind of thing that the array will be allowed to store.
 This might be ``String``, or ``Int``, or indeed any other valid type in Swift (including types that you define yourself, as described in :doc:`CustomTypes`, and also protocol types, as described in :doc:`Protocols`).

-Here's an example, which creates a shopping list to store ``String`` values:
+Here's an example, which creates an array called ``shoppingList`` to store ``String`` values:

 .. testcode:: arrays